espadrine/sc/doc/Readme.md

 you can add handlers to the server.

 Each request goes through each handler you provided in the order you provided them.
-If a handler returns `true`, the request gets caught by that handler:
+Unless a handler calls `next()`, the request gets caught by that handler:

 1. None of the handlers after that one get called,
 2. None of the subsequent layers of Camp (such as WebSocket, EventSource,